davepinch/pinchy.cc/content/topics/places/counties/washington/skamania-county/en.wikipedia.org.md

 ---
-title: "Skamania County, Washington (en.wikipedia.org)"
+title: "Skamania County, Washington (Wikipedia)"
 borders:
-  - Clark County, Washington (en.wikipedia.org)
+  - Clark County, Washington (Wikipedia)
-  - Cowlitz County, Washington (en.wikipedia.org)
+  - Cowlitz County, Washington (Wikipedia)
-  - Klickitat County, Washington (en.wikipedia.org)
+  - Klickitat County, Washington (Wikipedia)
-  - Lewis County, Washington (en.wikipedia.org)
+  - Lewis County, Washington (Wikipedia)
-  - Oregon (en.wikipedia.org)
+  - Oregon (Wikipedia)
-  - Yakima County, Washington (en.wikipedia.org)
+  - Yakima County, Washington (Wikipedia)
 excerpt: >-
   **Skamania County** (/skəˈmeɪniə/ skə-MAY-nee-ə) is a county located in the U.S. state of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 As of the 2020 census, the population was 12,036.
 The county seat and largest incorporated city is Stevenson, although the Carson River Valley CDP is more populous.
 Skamania County is included in the Portland-Vancouver-Hillsboro, OR-WA Metropolitan Statistical Area.
 retrieved: 2024-03-14